The Human Comedy (film): Box office

+Critical reaction

-The New York Times critic Bosley Crowther praised the film's performances, especially Rooney's, saying that "There is a tenderness and restraint in his characterization."
+Bosley Crowther of The New York Times praised the film's performances, especially Rooney's, saying that "There is a tenderness and restraint in his characterization."
 But he chided the film for excessive sentimentality, saying it featured "some most charming bits of fine motion-picture expression and some most maudlin gobs of cinematic goo."

 Variety commented that Saroyan's "initial original screenplay is a brilliant sketch of the basic fundamentals of the American way of life, transferred to the screen with exceptional fidelity."

-Writing in The Nation in 1943, critic James Agee stated, "The picture is mainly a mess ...
+James Agee of The Nation stated, "The picture is mainly a mess ...
 Many of its faults, and most of its virtues, are those of its author ... in nearly every respect the treatment it gets wobbles between that stultifying kind of slick-paper competence which is worse than no competence at all and unforgivable errors of taste and judgment.
 The best one can say of it ... is that it tries on the whole to be "faithful" to Saroyan; not invariably a good idea.
 The worst, in my opinion, lies less in its active failures of taste or of plain sense than in its easygoing, self-pleased, Mortimer Snerdish neglect of some magnificent opportunities."

 According to TCM's Notes on the production, the reviewer for The Hollywood Reporter wrote: "the best picture this reviewer has ever seen," Daily Variety predicted it would be "one of the screen's immortals."
 The Motion Picture Research Bureau gave it the best audience ratings.
 The Canadian Department of National Defence named it the best film of 1943.